What To Watch In Tuesday's Primaries: Wisconsin, Minnesota, Connecticut And Vermont

 The Democratic race is between Ned Lamont, who defeated then-Sen. Joe Lieberman in the 2006 Democratic primary, only to lose to him in the general after the incumbent successfully ran as an independent.
 Bridgeport Mayor Joe Ganim is also running, but he's got baggage after serving seven years in federal prison on corruption charges.

-The 5th Congressional District is open since Democratic Rep. Elizabeth Esty announced she wouldn't run again after mishandling allegations of abuse within her staff.
+The 5th Congressional District is open, since Democratic Rep. Elizabeth Esty announced she wouldn't run again after mishandling allegations of abuse within her staff.
 This is a district that Hillary Clinton only carried by four points, so Republicans see a chance.
 The Connecticut GOP had endorsed former Meriden Mayor Manny Santos, while retired psychology professor Ruby Corby O'Neill and businessman Rich DuPont are also running.

 Democrats will choose between Jahana Hayes, the 2016 National Teacher of the Year, and former local official Mary Glassman.
 Glassman has been endorsed by the state Democratic Party, while Hayes has progressive backing and supports a single-payer health care system.
 Hayes also has the backing of Sen. Chris Murphy, who recruited her to run for his old House seat, and Sen. Kamala Harris, both possible 2020 Democratic presidential candidates.